ledgerleapllc/caspersignerverifier/README.md

 	$ sudo su $USER test/test.sh

+For most users, the following process should be followed:

+Download a message file to be signed.
+It will contain a brief message and a timestamp.
+The message will be downloaded to the user's downloads folder.

+	$ python3 sign.py ~/Downloads/message.txt path/to/secret.key path/to/public.key

+You should see something like:

+	SIGNATURE:
+	19ad9719cb3f3...
+	GOOD SIGNATURE

+This output is producing the signature in the command line that can be copy/paste into a web form input.
+It is also outputting the signature to a file in the same directory as 'sign.py' named 'signature' for uploading.
+Either text input or file upload can be used for verification.
+But file upload method is most likely going to be implemented over copy/paste into form input.

 ## SECP256k1 Support

 SECP256k1 is now supported.
 The test keys used were generated using the ***casper-client*** on a Casper node on 06/04/2021.
 Pass the flag -s in python to specify, like: